 Somewhere during project planning, you need to make a serious choice.
 You need to select the most appropriate project management methodology.
 The problem is that it may be hard to make corrections later.
 So, you have only one chance.

 It could have been a long and profound comparison.
 But I don’t believe we need to compare methodologies.
-It like comparing a hammer and a saw.
+It is like comparing a hammer and a saw.
 These are just different tools for different tasks.
 Let’s better define good and problematic areas of each one.

 But before that, I want you to be precise with terminology.